BPodlins/WebShop/README.md

 # WebShop
-***currently under maintanance due to files corruption, fixing in progess, will be hosted again when done***

 Shopping app that allows user to purcharse products, there is authorization and authentication both on frontend and bakcend, filtering products by category etc.:, option to reset password.
 Also implemented features like mail with link to activate account or payment method.